How we use information about employees

 - By email to [email protected]

-You can also use the online form for general enquiries on our website.
+You can also use the online form for general enquiries.

 For a copy of your personal information, to ask us to correct the information we hold about you or to stop using your information, please contact the Information Governance team: